- About Us

 2. Written Proposal - no more than 10 pages, excluding appendices (If it runs slightly over, we allow it.)

-3. Strategic Summary Chart, up to three (3) pages, a two-column document listing key marketing research conclusions in the 1st column and corresponding proposed strategies in the 2nd column.
+2) Strategic Summary Chart, up to three (3) pages, a two-column document listing key marketing research conclusions in the 1st column and corresponding proposed strategies in the 2nd column.
+When done well, the campaign follows, both the research conclusions and the campaign recommendations are sound, and the campaign follows through on what is presented here.

-2) Appendices (max.
-20 pages) are backup for the proposal, including research documentation, a detailed annual budget allocated by media and tactics with forecasted results, as well as references and citations.
+3) Appendices (max.
+20 pages) are backup for the proposal, including research documentation, a detailed budget allocated by media and tactics with forecasted results, as well as references and citations.

 We are not evaluating the Team Photo or Team Name (however - if a team name is inappropriate feel free to include a comment on it).